Commercial Growth

 6–8 weeks

-GTM Repositioning + Pipeline Discipline for an IP & Royalties SaaS Editor
+GTM Repositioning + Pipeline Discipline for a SaaS Editor

-A royalties SaaS editor had strong product capability, but the story was too broad and execution was inconsistent.
+A SaaS editor had strong product capability, but the story was too broad and execution was inconsistent.
 Reps ran different motions, follow-up varied, and pipeline reporting was noisy.
-We sharpened positioning around switching triggers, built proof assets, and introduced a calm weekly operating rhythm for pipeline quality and learning.
+We sharpened positioning around switching triggers, built proof assets, and introduced a calm weekly execution cadence for pipeline quality and learning.

 #GTM strategy